-In my mind January and February are hibernation months.
-A time when, in nature’s outward dormancy, it restores itself making way for the vibrant activity of the Spring and Summer months culminating in the offerings of the harvest months.
-I expect January and February to be cold and look forward to wrapping up warm in my favourite overcoat, for snow to fall and to making preparations, in the event of a heavy fall of snow, for guests of Poulstone to arrive at and depart from the retreat centre with relative ease.
-I prepared for very little work in the gardens and most of my time planned for staying indoors, catching up on administrative tasks and preparing the house for the Spring, Summer and harvest months.
+I think of January and February as hibernation months.
+A time when nature restores itself making way for the vibrant activity of the Spring and Summer months.
+I expect January and February to be cold and look forward to wrapping up warm, for snow to fall and preparing, in the event of a heavy fall of snow, for guests of Poulstone to arrive at and depart from the retreat centre with relative ease.
+I planned very little outside work and most of my time planned for staying indoors, catching up on administrative tasks and preparing the house for spring.

-Well, we have had a big surprise.
-The predicted cold winter has seemed to escape Poulstone and much of England and marched directly to the east coast of the USA.
-Poulstone has had incredibly windy days though, particularly in January, with significant rainfalls in Herefordshire but no snowfall, not even cold weather.
+Well, we have had a big surprise, the predicted cold winter never arrived at Poulstone and marched directly to the east coast of the USA.
+Poulstone has had incredibly windy days, particularly in January, with significant rainfalls in Herefordshire but no snowfall, or cold weather.

 We also organised massage therapy on behalf of a Cultural Leadership retreat.
-We had to temporarily convert the shop and the overflow dining room (now known as the tea room) into massage therapy rooms.
+We had to temporarily convert the shop and the overflow dining room into massage therapy rooms.
 Our therapists, all qualified at the Bristol School of Massage, ended up providing eleven massage therapies.
-Again, if you wish to have massage therapy during your stay at Poulstone, please let us know in good time and we will do our best to organise a therapy.
+Again, if you wish to have massage therapy during your stay at Poulstone, please let us know in good time and we will do our best to organise a therapists.

 A big thankyou to all the groups who have used the house in January and February.
 It’s been a very pleasant start to the year and spring, it seems, is already upon us.
-I do not wish to count “my eggs before they hatch”.
-Ever mindful of the fickleness of English weather, so, my overcoat is at the ready, I am still making plans for guests in the event of heavy snows but doing so whilst “on the mower” in readiness for the next cut.
+I do not wish to count “my eggs before they hatch” and ever mindful of the fickleness of English weather; my overcoat is at the ready, I am still making plans for guests in the event of heavy snows but doing so whilst “on the mower” in readiness for the next grass cut.

 With much love